Challenger 3: Development overview

 Improvements to Challenger 2 began in 2005 as the Capability And Sustainment Programme (CSP) to keep the Challenger 2 competitive until the 2030s.
 Lack of funding meant that it was not until 2014 that the programme was formally reorganised into the "Challenger 2 Life Extension Programme" (LEP).
 In response to the LEP programme, two prototypes were submitted for evaluation; one from BAE Systems in 2018 and the other from Rheinmetall in 2019.
 Later that year BAE and Rheinmetall merged their British operations into Rheinmetall BAE Systems Land (RBSL), effectively leaving Rheinmetall's proposal the only option available without replacing the Challenger 2 fleet with foreign models.

 The Challenger 3 has an all-new turret and an improved hull.
 The most significant change from Challenger 2 to Challenger 3 is the replacement of the Challenger's main armament from a 120 mm L30A1 rifled main gun to the 120 mm L55A1 smoothbore gun (which itself is an upgraded version of the L55 fitted to the Leopard 2A6/A7 family of main battle tanks) giving commonality with other NATO members.
 Ammunition is to be developed in conjunction with Rheinmetall AG, with a new kinetic energy round being developed for Challenger 3 and Leopard 2.

 The Challenger 3 core weight is expected to be about 66 t, but the weight of the deployable configuration is withheld for security reasons.

 Costs and service dates

-The initial entry into service of the Challenger 3 has been brought forward to 2025, not 2027 as originally planned.
+The initial entry into service of the Challenger 3 had been brought forward to 2025, not 2027 as originally planned.
 A total of 148 tanks are to be produced, with core development costs estimated at £906.9 million (US$1.17 billion).
 By early 2024, eight pre-production tanks had been delivered and trials had commenced in Germany.
 In January 2024, another contract was awarded to RBSL to provide a new modular armour system for Challenger 3.
+The entry into service later reverted to 2027.

 In 2021 whole life costs were estimated to be £1.3 billion, but by 2024 the MOD internal budgeted estimate of whole life costs had increased to £1.99 billion which now includes the modular armour system and active protection system.